jinjagit/rutie_on_rails/README.md

 Visit `localhost:3000` for Rust hello_world
 Visit `localhost:3000/arrays/blocked_words` for comparative benchmarks
-Visit: `localhost:3000/vericred_example` for Vericred example with objects (benchmarked)
+Visit `localhost:3000/vericred_example` for Vericred example with objects (benchmarked)

 ## To add Rust to a Rails app
 This is already done in this demo repo, but if you want to do it yourself...